Table of contents

 Keep reading to find out the one last thing you should put on your resume.

 In a tough job market, you need a resume that’s made just for the job you want.
-The old way of using the same resume for every job doesn’t work anymore.
+A targeted resume helps you stay competitive and shows employers how well you fit their needs.

 It’s best to make sure your resume matches the job you’re applying for.
 But, be true to what you can do.
 If the job needs someone good at math and that’s not your strong point, show off the skills you do have that fit the job.

 This isn’t just a small thing.
-Many companies use applicant tracking systems (ATS), software that scans for certain words that match the job.
+Many companies use applicant tracking systems (ATS) that filter for qualified candidates by scanning their resumes for key phrases that match the needs of the job.
 You might not get noticed if your resume doesn’t have these words.
-If you make an ATS-friendly resume, you improve your chances.
+Build an ATS-friendly resume to improve your chances.

 Hopefully, this has helped you decide what to include on your resume.
 Before we wrap up, let’s discuss what you should NOT put on your resume.